The Divergence Index: A Decomposable Measure of Segregation and Inequality: Introduction

-The aim of this paper is to improve upon existing indexes by proposing a new decomposable measure of segregation and inequality: the Divergence Index.
-The Divergence Index summarizes the difference between two distributions.
-To measure racial residential segregation, the index measures how surprising the racial composition of local areas is given the overall racial composition of the region.
-The index equals zero, indicating no segregation, when there is no difference between the local and overall race proportions.
-Higher values of the index indicate greater divergence and more segregation.
-The Divergence Index can be decomposed into the segregation or inequality occurring within and between groups or spatial units, and it can be calculated for continuous and discrete distributions as well as for joint distributions, such as income by race.
-By creating an alternative measure, I provide a distinct lens, which enables richer, deeper, more accurate understandings of segregation and inequality.
+The Divergence Index is a decomposable measure of segregation and inequality.
+As an index of racial residential segregation, it measures how surprising the racial composition of local areas is given the overall racial composition of the region.
+In this way, it is similar to more conventional indexes, like the Dissimilarity Index, that measure the ``evenness'' dimension of segregation \citep{Massey:1988tq}.
+However, the Divergence Index also differs from and thus complements such indexes by being additively decomposable.
+This property is useful because it allows us to compare the segregation occurring within and between groups or spatial units, such as nested levels of geography.
+Additionally, the Divergence Index can be calculated for both discrete and continuous distributions as well as for joint distributions, such as income by race.

+Below I introduce the Divergence Index in more detail.
 I begin by comparing the concepts of segregation, inequality, and diversity, and noting the key distinctions between them.
-I then provide a brief review of popular measures of each concept -- the Theil Index, Information Theory Index, and Dissimilarity Index.
-Next, I introduce my proposed measure -- the Divergence Index -- and describe its unique features.
-Finally, I demonstrate the conceptual distinction between segregation and diversity with two empirical analyses.
-I decompose racial residential segregation and relative homogeneity between the city and suburbs in the Detroit metropolitan area, and show that interpreting the Information Theory Index as a measure of segregation leads us to opposite conclusions compared to the Divergence Index.
-I then analyze the empirical relationship between the two indexes in the 100 largest U.S. cities, and find a weak correlation between local-level results, providing further evidence that the indexes are measuring different concepts.
+I then illustrate what can be learned through decomposition analyses of segregation with an empirical example.
+Next, I provide a brief review of entropy measures of diversity.
+I then introduce the Divergence Index and describe its unique features.
+In the next section, I compare the mechanics of the Divergence Index and Information Theory Index using stylized and empirical examples.